joerx/effectivego/Readme.md

 ## General

-- Stuff created with `make` are reference types
+- Things created with `make` are reference types

 ## Assignment

 - Normally vars can only be declared once in scope
-- For multi-assigments (i.e. func cal returns multiple values) some extra rule apply
+- For multi-assigments (i.e. func cal returns multiple values) some extra rules apply:

     ```go
     res, err := foo() // this is fine